Accessory Dwelling Unit (ADU) Guide

 Depending on where you live in the United States, accessory dwelling units might be called different names such as mother-in-law units, guest houses, secondary suites, granny flats, backyard cottages, or casitas.

 Homeowners consider adding an ADU to their property or buying a property with an existing, permitted ADU for several reasons.
-Some intend to rent out the space for short-term use -- such as guest quarters for out-of-town visitors or as an AirBnB -- or for longer-term situations like a 12-month lease to a renter.
+Some intend to rent out the space for short-term use -- such as vacation rentals for out-of-town visitors or as an Airbnb -- or for longer-term situations like a 12-month lease to a renter.
 ADUs are also perfect as home offices or dedicated fitness spaces for working out.

 Types of ADUs